South Sudan sets limits on hiring foreign workers

-JUBA, Sept 16 (Reuters) - South Sudan will from next month require that companies and non-government organisations (NGOs) employ South Sudanese citizens unless they are unable to find locals with the necessary skills.
+JUBA (Reuters) - South Sudan will from next month require that companies and non-government organizations (NGOs) employ South Sudanese citizens unless they are unable to find locals with the necessary skills.

 A government circular this week outlined the new rules, causing a stir as the published version said that only South Sudanese could be hired without mentioning exceptions.
 The foreign minister clarified the issue in a statement to Reuters.